EngAhmedSalah/Bloogy/README.md

 # Bloogy
-Bloogy is a discussion and blog website for new ideas
+Bloogy is a discussion and blog website for sharing new ideas